cisco-open/terraform-provider-meraki/docs/resources/networks_switch_mtu.md

 ### Optional

 - `default_mtu_size` (Number) MTU size for the entire network.
 Default value is 9578.
-- `overrides` (Attributes Set) Override MTU size for individual switches or switch profiles.
+- `overrides` (Attributes Set) Override MTU size for individual switches or switch templates.
       An empty array will clear overrides. (see [below for nested schema](#nestedatt--overrides))

 <a id="nestedatt--overrides"></a>